 From the next logon, I hope you are now able to update Windows 10 error-free.
 If not, see the next set of workarounds –

-4] Rename Windows Update folder
+4] Rename the Windows Cache folders

-In case you haven’t cleared the update folders i.e. SoftwareDistribution and Catrrot2 folders since long back, we suggest doing so in order to fix the 0x80244007 error.
+In case you haven’t cleared the update folders i.e. SoftwareDistribution and Catrrot2 folders since a long back, we suggest doing so in order to fix the 0x80244007 error.
 Renaming these folders is even more powerful as the folders don’t get deleted meanwhile.

 Before proceeding ahead, make sure to stop a few essential services using the below steps –